OleksandrBuhai/TestTask_FronEnd/README.md

 # TestTask Frontend

 First two screen from Figma mockup.
-App is scalable, in a reason to add more pages need to add it to components folder.
-For test I leave component second slide un used in code.
+App is scalable, in a reason to add more pages need to add it to "@/components" folder.
+For test I leave component SeconSlide.tsx unused in code.

 ---